mawrkus/js-unit-testing-guide/README.md

 ### Avoid logic in your tests

 Always use simple statements.
-Loops, if-else, etc. must not appear in a test.
-If they do, you add a possible entry point for bugs in the test itself (even a really simple "if-else" can be the cause of massive headaches).
+Loops and conditionals must not be used.
+If they do, you add a possible entry point for bugs in the test itself:

++ Conditionals: you don't know which path the test will take
++ Loops: you could be sharing state between tests

 **:(**

 ```js
 it( 'should properly sanitize strings', function ()
 {